qoijjj/hardened-images/docs/README.md

 - Avoid sacrificing usability for most use cases where possible.

 The following are not in scope:
 - Anything that sacrifices security for "privacy".
-Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
+Fedora is already sufficiently private, and "privacy" often serves as a euphemism for security theater.
 This is especially true when at odds with improving security.
 - Anything related to "degoogling" chromium.
 For example, we will not be replacing [hardened-chromium](https://github.com/secureblue/hardened-chromium) with Brave or ungoogled-chromium.
 Both of them make changes that sacrifice security for "privacy", such as enabling MV2. <sup>[why?](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security)</sup>

 # Hardening

-- Installing and enabling [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) globally, including for flatpaks. <sup>[Thanks to rusty-snake's spec](https://github.com/rusty-snake/fedora-extras)</sup>
+- Install and enable [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) globally (including for flatpaks). <sup>[Thanks to rusty-snake's spec](https://github.com/rusty-snake/fedora-extras)</sup>
-- Installing [hardened-chromium](https://github.com/secureblue/hardened-chromium), which is inspired by [Vanadium](https://github.com/GrapheneOS/Vanadium). <sup>[Why chromium?](https://grapheneos.org/usage#web-browsing)</sup> <sup>[Why not flatpak chromium?](https://forum.vivaldi.net/post/669805)</sup>
+- Install [hardened-chromium](https://github.com/secureblue/hardened-chromium), which is inspired by [Vanadium](https://github.com/GrapheneOS/Vanadium). <sup>[Why chromium?](https://grapheneos.org/usage#web-browsing)</sup> <sup>[Why not flatpak chromium?](https://forum.vivaldi.net/post/669805)</sup>
-- Setting numerous hardened sysctl values <sup>[details](https://github.com/secureblue/secureblue/blob/live/files/system/etc/sysctl.d/hardening.conf)</sup>
+- Set numerous hardened sysctl values. <sup>[details](https://github.com/secureblue/secureblue/blob/live/files/system/etc/sysctl.d/hardening.conf)</sup>
-- Remove SUID-root from [numerous binaries](https://github.com/secureblue/secureblue/blob/live/files/scripts/removesuid.sh), replace functionality [using capabilities](https://github.com/secureblue/secureblue/blob/live/files/system/usr/bin/setcapsforunsuidbinaries), and remove `sudo`, `su`, and `pkexec` entirely in favor of `run0` <sup>[why?](https://mastodon.social/@pid_eins/112353324518585654)</sup>
+- Remove SUID-root from [numerous binaries](https://github.com/secureblue/secureblue/blob/live/files/scripts/removesuid.sh), replace functionality [using capabilities](https://github.com/secureblue/secureblue/blob/live/files/system/usr/bin/setcapsforunsuidbinaries), and remove `sudo`, `su`, and `pkexec` entirely in favor of `run0`. <sup>[why?](https://mastodon.social/@pid_eins/112353324518585654)</sup>
-- Disable Xwayland by default (for GNOME, Plasma, and Sway images)
+- Disable Xwayland by default (for GNOME, Plasma, and Sway images).
-- Mitigation of [LD_PRELOAD attacks](https://github.com/Aishou/wayland-keylogger) via `ujust toggle-bash-environment-lockdown`
+- Mitigate [LD_PRELOAD attacks](https://github.com/Aishou/wayland-keylogger) via `ujust toggle-bash-environment-lockdown`.
-- Disabling coredumps
+- Disable coredumps.
-- Disabling all ports and services for firewalld
+- Disable all ports and services for firewalld.
-- Adds per-network MAC randomization
+- Add per-network MAC randomization.
-- Blacklisting numerous unused kernel modules to reduce attack surface <sup>[details](https://github.com/secureblue/secureblue/blob/live/files/system/etc/modprobe.d/blacklist.conf)</sup>
+- Blacklist numerous unused kernel modules to reduce attack surface. <sup>[details](https://github.com/secureblue/secureblue/blob/live/files/system/etc/modprobe.d/blacklist.conf)</sup>
-- Enabling only the [flathub-verified](https://flathub.org/apps/collection/verified/1) remote by default
+- Enable only the [flathub-verified](https://flathub.org/apps/collection/verified/1) remote by default.
-- Sets numerous hardening kernel arguments (Inspired by [Madaidan's Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html)) <sup>[details](KARGS.md)</sup>
+- Set numerous hardening kernel arguments (inspired by [Madaidan's Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html)). <sup>[details](KARGS.md)</sup>
-- Require wheel user authentication via polkit for `rpm-ostree install` <sup>[why?](https://github.com/rohanssrao/silverblue-privesc)
+- Require wheel user authentication via polkit for `rpm-ostree install`. <sup>[why?](https://github.com/rohanssrao/silverblue-privesc)
-- Brute force protection by locking user accounts for 24 hours after 50 failed login attempts, hardened password encryption and password quality suggestions
+- Brute-force protection by 24-hour lock on user accounts after 50 failed login attempts, hardened password encryption, and password quality suggestions.
-- Installing usbguard and providing `ujust` commands to automatically configure it
+- Install usbguard and provide `ujust` commands to automatically configure it.
-- Installing bubblejail for additional sandboxing tooling
+- Install bubblejail for additional sandboxing tooling.
-- Set opportunistic DNSSEC and DNSOverTLS for systemd-resolved
+- Set opportunistic DNSSEC and DNSOverTLS for systemd-resolved.
-- Configure chronyd to use Network Time Security (NTS) <sup>[using chrony config from GrapheneOS](https://github.com/GrapheneOS/infrastructure/blob/main/chrony.conf)</sup>
+- Configure chronyd to use Network Time Security (NTS). <sup>[using chrony config from GrapheneOS](https://github.com/GrapheneOS/infrastructure/blob/main/chrony.conf)</sup>
-- Disable KDE GHNS by default <sup>[why?](https://blog.davidedmundson.co.uk/blog/kde-store-content/)</sup>
+- Disable KDE GHNS by default. <sup>[why?](https://blog.davidedmundson.co.uk/blog/kde-store-content/)</sup>
-- Disable install & usage of GNOME user extensions by default
+- Disable install & usage of GNOME user extensions by default.
-- Use HTTPS for all rpm mirrors
+- Use HTTPS for all rpm mirrors.
-- Set all default container policies to `reject`, `signedBy`, or `sigstoreSigned`
+- Set all default container policies to `reject`, `signedBy`, or `sigstoreSigned`.
-- Disable a variety of services by default (including cups, geoclue, passim, and others)
+- Disable a variety of services by default (including cups, geoclue, passim, and others).
-- Removal of the unmaintained and suid-root fuse2 by default
+- Removal of the unmaintained and SUID-root fuse2 by default.
-- Disabling unprivileged user namespaces by default for the unconfined domain and the container domain
+- Disable unprivileged user namespaces by default for the unconfined domain and the container domain.

 # Rationale

-Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
-This makes it advantageous as a starting point for building a hardened system.
-However, out of the box it's lacking hardening in numerous other areas.
+Fedora is one of the few distributions that ships with SELinux and associated tooling built-in and enabled by default.
+This is advantageous as a starting point for building a hardened system.
+However, out of the box, it lacks hardening in numerous other areas.
 This project's goal is to improve on that significantly.

 For more info on BlueBuild, check out the [BlueBuild homepage](https://blue-build.org/).